Eptwalabha/godot-dialink/README.md

     'text': "Hello my friend."
 }
 ```
-Calling `next()` again will return the choices you need to display to your player:
+In this example, calling `next()` again will return the choices you need to display to your player:
 ``` gdscript
 {
     'text': "How are you?",